-The condensed balance sheet as of December 31, 2022 December 31, 2023 included herein was derived from the audited financial statements as of that date.
+The condensed balance sheet as of December 31, 2023 included herein was derived from the audited financial statements as of that date.
 The accompanying unaudited condensed financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to state fairly the Company's financial position, results of operations, stockholders' equity (deficit), and cash flows for the periods presented.
-For the three and nine months ended September 30, 2023 March 31, 2024 and 2022, 2023, comprehensive loss is equal to net loss as the Company has no other comprehensive income (loss) item in the periods presented.
-The Company has made a presentation change to reclassify provision for inventory write-downs loss on disposal of property and shrinkage from inventory, net equipment and impairment of capitalized proprietary software to reclassify gain on lease termination from operating lease liability other adjustments within operating cash flows in the condensed statements Condensed Statements of cash flows.
-Additionally, the Company has made a presentation change to the Company's condensed statements of operations to reclassify its legal settlement expenses to selling, general and administrative expense and to reclassify its restructuring expenses from marketing, operations and technology, and sales, general and administrative operating expenses.
-Cash Flows.
+For the three and six months ended March 31, 2024 June 30, 2024 and 2023, comprehensive loss is equal to net loss as the Company has no other comprehensive income (loss) item in the periods presented.
+The Company has made a presentation change to reclassify loss on disposal of property and equipment and impairment of capitalized proprietary software to other adjustments within operating cash flows in the Condensed Statements condensed statements of Cash Flows. cash flows.
 Changes to reclassify amounts in the prior periods have been made to conform to the current period presentation.

-These unaudited condensed financial statements should be read in conjunction with the Company's financial statements and notes included in our Annual Report on Form 10-K filed with the SEC on February 28, 2023 March 1, 2024.
+These unaudited condensed financial statements should be read in conjunction with the Company's financial statements and notes included in our Annual Report on Form 10-K filed with the SEC on March 1, 2024.